Eliminate Drag (3 of 3): Tackle the Meeting Madness

 In this last part of my three-part series on eliminating the drag that's holding your business back, we'll tackle one of the biggest drains of time and energy: ineffective meetings.

-In this post, I’ll share with you an overview of the key concepts in my online course, “5 Essential Meeting Habits that Will Transform Your Work.”
-In this course, I share the habits that will help you make your meetings count and create more capacity and time to do the work that matters most to you.
+Here are five habits that will help you make your meetings count and create more capacity and time to do the work that matters most.

 The Pain Is Real